pmndrs/react-postprocessing/README.md

 #### EffectComposer

-The EffectComposer is must wrap all your effects.
+The EffectComposer must wrap all your effects.
 It will manage them for you.

 ```jsx
 <EffectComposer